Skarfurinn/aur/doc/README.md

 ### Unix

-You need the Qt4 run-time libraries to run Bitcoin-Qt.
+You need the Qt4 run-time libraries to run Auroracoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/bitcoin-qt (GUI, 32-bit) or bin/32/bitcoind (headless, 32-bit)
+- bin/32/auroracoin-qt (GUI, 32-bit) or bin/32/auroracoind (headless, 32-bit)
-- bin/64/bitcoin-qt (GUI, 64-bit) or bin/64/bitcoind (headless, 64-bit)
+- bin/64/auroracoin-qt (GUI, 64-bit) or bin/64/auroracoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run auroracoin-qt.exe.

 ### OSX

-Drag Bitcoin-Qt to your applications folder, and then run Bitcoin-Qt.
+Drag Auroracoin-Qt to your applications folder, and then run Auroracoin-Qt.

 ### Need Help?